noahfeder/react_redux_boilerplate/README.md

 Javascript [does not have classical inheritance](https://davidwalsh.name/javascript-objects) even though it now has a `class` keyword.
 Under the hood, what is happening when you use `class` is a complicated mess.The same complicated mess that js devs have been doing for years to try to shoehorn classical inheritance into a language that doesnt have it or need it.

 I dont like using `class` because I dont like using black boxes.
-If you feel comfortable using it, go nuts, let a hundred flowers blossom and all that, this boilerplate is not set up that way, there are severout out there that are, YMMV.
+If you feel comfortable using it, go nuts, let a hundred flowers blossom and all that, this boilerplate is not set up that way, there are several alternatives out there and YMMV.

 As a resut, my componenets are not classes, they are, in fact (pure functions)[https://medium.com/@housecor/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc#.wv6imbw16].
 This means that you give up a few things, the biggest two being lifecycle hooks, and state.
 I see this a win, redux is a state management tool, if you use redux, but also manage state in your components....why use redux?
 Lifecycle hooks is more ambiguous but I generally see them, in the wild, used as a shortcut or a hack way of doing something that could and should be handled in your render method.